 OVERVIEW: Helios seeks to improve college access and success for students in Arizona and Florida.
 It primarily supports early childhood education, grades 5-12, and college education.
-Its college grantmaking emphasize scholarships and college access networks, which includes financial planning.
+Its higher education grantmaking emphasize scholarships and college access networks, which includes financial planning.

 IP TAKE: In order to secure a grant, applicants must either be based in Arizona or Florida or have programs operating there.
 Helios does not accept unsolicited proposals.